belangeo/pyo/doc/PyoTableObject/HarmTable.rst

 .. method:: HarmTable.replace(list)

-    Redraw waveform according to a new set of harmonics relative strengths.
+    Redraw the waveform according to a new set of harmonic relative strengths.

     :param list: list